lzwei196/RS-DPCF/README.md

-# RS-DPCF: RZ-SHAW Distributed Parallel Computing Framework
+# RS-DPCF: Modularized Distributed Parallel Computing Framework

-A modularized parallel distributed high-performance computing framework for simulating seasonal frost dynamics in cold regions.
+A modularized, parallel, distributed, high-performance computing framework for simulating seasonal frost dynamics in cold regions.

 [![DOI](https://img.shields.io/badge/DOI-10.1016/j.compag.2023.108057-blue)](https://doi.org/10.1016/j.compag.2023.108057)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Description

-RS-DPCF is a Python-based modularized parallel distributed computing framework developed explicitly for the RZ-SHAW model to facilitate multi-site simulation and faster calibration.
-This framework integrates parallel computing techniques with distributed computing capabilities, allowing for significant reduction in simulation runtimes and improved scalability of computational resources.
+RS-DPCF is a Python-based, modularized parallel distributed computing framework developed not only for the RZ-SHAW model to facilitate multi-site simulation and accelerate calibration, but also for other cold region hydro models.
+This framework integrates parallel computing techniques with distributed computing capabilities, allowing for a significant reduction in simulation runtimes and improved scalability of computational resources.

-The winter/spring season in cold climate regions has been recognized as a critical period for cropland nutrient loss and greenhouse gas emissions, and is predicted to be vulnerable to climate change.
+The winter/spring season in cold climate regions has been recognized as a critical period for cropland nutrient loss and greenhouse gas emissions.
+It is predicted to be vulnerable to climate change.
 RS-DPCF enables researchers to optimize the use of available computing resources for large-scale simulations of overwintering conditions across numerous croplands in Canada.

 ## Features